Oxford Town Hall: Later developments

-The police station was at the rear in Blue Boar Street.
-It was completed later than the rest of the building, but the Oxford City Police force was able to move there from its former station in Kemp Hall by the turn of the century.
 The City Council was accused of greatly exceeding the budget it set for the building project.
 In 1905 Henry Taunt published a leaflet in which he stated that the building was meant to cost £47,000 but ended up costing £100,000.

 In the First World War the building was converted into the Town Hall section of the 3rd Southern General Hospital.
 From 1916 it specialised in treating soldiers suffering from malaria.